 - Never ever spread negative information about your ex to your children.
 Whatever happened was between you and your ex and it is for you two to deal with it.
 You should definitely leave your children out of it to make sure that they grow up into happy and healthy individuals who have the utmost love and respect for both the parents.

-- Under no circumstances can ask your children to choose sides and decide as to which parent they want to be with or spend more time with.
-You may have many issues with your ex, but please remember that your children are not to blame for the same, and asking them to choose one parent over the other is one of the most negative things you can do to your children.
+- Under no circumstances ask your children to choose sides and decide as to which parent they want to be with or spend more time with.
+You may have many issues with your ex, but please remember that your children are not to blame for it.
+Asking them to choose one parent over the other is one of the most negative things you can do to your children.

 - Do not turn family events or gatherings into battle grounds where your only aim becomes to outdo or show down your ex.
-Do not do something for your children just because you want to prove to them that you are more happening or more fun than the other parent.
+Do not do something for your children just because you want to prove to them that you are more fun than the other parent.

-- While you may be lonely, do not expect your children to be your main or only source of emotional support.
+- While you may be lonely, do not expect your children to be your primary source of emotional support.
 It is understandable that you may be in need of company, but do not expect or force your children to spend all their time with you and just for you.
-You should not make them feel guilty of going out with their friends and spending time doing things away from you, just because you will be alone at home.
+You should not make them feel guilty for going out with their friends and spending time doing things away from you, just because you will be alone at home.

-Once you decide to go ahead and do the best for your children, both your partner and you will be able to come to a somewhat mutual understanding of how you can best co-parent your children.
-If you feel that your emotions towards each other is causing a rift in the same, try to go for family counseling and sort out your differences.
+Once you decide to go ahead and do the best for your children, meet with your co-parent and attempt to come to a mutual understanding of how you can best co-parent your children.
+If you feel that your emotions towards each other are causing a rift between you, look into family counseling to sort out your differences.